research-ag/icrcX/README.md

-# icrcX
+# ICRC-84
-Specification for a new ICRC-X proposal
+Specification for a new ICRC-84 proposal